 Get more April social media holidays and ideas to fill your calendar here!

 Everyone loves grilled cheese sandwiches so you should absolutely find a way to incorporate a National Grilled Cheese Day post into your feed—whether you own a restaurant or not!
 See how these non-food related businesses made it work:

-On National High Five Day, ask your customers to pose for a #highfive and tag them.
+On National High Five Day, drum up some customer engagement and ask them to pose for a #highfive and tag them.
 They’ll likely repost on their own feeds and get you some more visibility.

-You could also up your Facebook following by inviting customers to tag people they’d like to give a virtual high five.
+You could also publish an engaging Facebook post inviting customers to tag people they’d like to give a virtual high five.